Serondrych/holbertonschool-printf/README.md

+#PRINTF PROJECT

-**PRINTF PROJECT** developed by Felipe Sandim and Felippe Mari for Holberton School Uruguay.
+Developed by Felipe Sandim and Felippe Mari for Holberton School Uruguay.

-# DESCRIPTION OF PRINTF
+## DESCRIPTION OF PRINTF

 The function **_printf()** is a reproduction of the **printf()** function that produces output according to a format.

-# COMPILATION
+## COMPILATION
-Program is compiled on Ubuntu 20.04 LTS
+Program is compiled on Ubuntu 20.04 LTS with the following command:

 	$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c

-# SPECIFIERS
+## SPECIFIERS

 Not all specifiers of *printf()* are used, the required ones are: